Print

 Figure 1.
 Cervical spine imaging anatomy

-ADEQUACY: must see superior half T1 (and have an odontoid view) or ‘limited exam’, since there are 8 cervical nerve roots but 7 cervical bodies (and since frontal spine view does not display C1-2) .
-Swimmer’s view DOES NOTprovide C7-T1, do not suggest it.
-Traction on arms to drop shoulders not advised.
+ADEQUACY: must see superior half T1 (and have an odontoid view) or ‘limited exam’.
+There are 8 cervical nerve roots but 7 cervical bodies (therefore LAT to superior half T1) and frontal spine view does not display C1-2) .
+Swimmer’s view DOES NOT provide C7-T1, do not suggest it.
+It should only appear if a clinician specifically requested it; I documented several years ago it DOES NOT improve visualoization in the digital era the way it once did (occasionally) in analogue era.
+Traction on arms to drop shoulders NOT advised unless you enjoy law suits and nerve-damaged patients.

 ALIGNMENT: Posterior (NOT Anterior; less consistent) vertebral line: vertebral bodies form smooth continuous lordosis; straightening may = collar, positioning, or muscle spasm.

-Spinolaminar line also continuous, smooth (ok for C2 to project 1-2 mm further posterior than C1, C3)
+Spinolaminar line also continuous, smooth (ok for C2 to project 1-2 mm further posterior than C1, C3—it is a bulkier bone)

 Spinolaminar spaces symmetric, no abrupt changes level-to-level (if narrowed/widened suspect ligamentous injury but check old images—may be chronic/old)